GLOBAL MARKETS-Gold slumps to five-year low, dollar at highest in months

 * U.S. rate outlook lifts dollar to three-month highs

-* U.S. stocks edge higher, Morgan Stanley leads earnings (Updates to close of trading, adds detail on oil prices)
+* U.S. stocks edge higher, Morgan Stanley leads earnings (Adds details on gold sell-off, updates prices)

 By David Gaffen